google-deepmind/annealed_flow_transport/README.md

 ## Giving Credit

-If you use this code in your work, please cite the corresponding paper.
-If you use our baselines such as SMC, SNF, PIMH, please cite the paper of the two below where we first used the method.
+If you use this code in your work, please cite the corresponding paper i.e Arbel et al. 2021 for AFT and Matthews et al. 2022 for CRAFT.

+If you use our baselines such as VI, SMC, SNF, PIMH, please cite the paper of the two below where we first used the method: For SMC and VI this is Arbel et al. 2021, whereas for PIMH and SNF this is Matthews et al. 2022.

 ```
-@article{CRAFT2022,
+@InProceedings{CRAFT2022,
   title={Continual Repeated Annealed Flow Transport Monte Carlo},
   author={Alexander G. D. G. Matthews and Michael Arbel and Danilo J. Rezende and Arnaud Doucet},
-  Journal = {arXiv},
+  booktitle = {Proceedings of the 39th International Conference on Machine Learning},
+  series = {Proceedings of Machine Learning Research},
   year={2022},
-  month = {Jan}
+  month = {Jul}
 }
 ```